encode/django-rest-framework/docs/api-guide/fields.md

 **Signature:** `DateTimeField(format=None, input_formats=None)`

 * `format` - A string representing the output format.
 If not specified, this defaults to `None`, which indicates that python `datetime` objects should be returned by `to_native`.
 In this case the datetime encoding will be determined by the renderer.
 * `input_formats` - A list of strings representing the input formats which may be used to parse the date.
 If not specified, the `DATETIME_INPUT_FORMATS` setting will be used, which defaults to `['iso-8601']`.

-DateTime format strings may either be [python strftime formats][strftime] which explicitly specifiy the format, or the special string `'iso-8601'`, which indicates that [ISO 8601][iso8601] style datetimes should be used. (eg `'2013-01-29T12:34:56.000000Z'`)
+DateTime format strings may either be [python strftime formats][strftime] which explicitly specify the format, or the special string `'iso-8601'`, which indicates that [ISO 8601][iso8601] style datetimes should be used. (eg `'2013-01-29T12:34:56.000000Z'`)

 ## DateField